The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: The Drinfeld Centre as a Lax 2-Fold Monoidal Category

 We will now produce the required morphisms $u_0,u_1,u_2$ and $v_0,v_1,v_2$ that relate the units for the two tensor products on $\dcentcat{A}$.

 We start with the following observation: \begin{lem} The following are morphisms in $\dcentcat{A}$

 These morphism exhibit the unit $\mathbb{I}_c$ for $\otimes_c$ as a subobject of the unit $\mathbb{I}_s$ for $\otimes_s$ with inclusion $v_0$ and projection $u_0$. \end{lem} \begin{proof} The fact that these maps constitute a inclusion and projection pair is clear.
 We still need to show that these morphisms are morphisms in $\dcentcat{A}$, i.e. that they commute with the braiding.
-We compute, using Lemma \ref{otherdirectsum}:
+Recall that the braiding for $\mathbb{I}_s$ is defined in Equation \eqref{DCunithalfbraid}.
+We compute, using Lemma \ref{DCotherdirectsum} in the last step:

 A similar, but simpler, argument shows that $u_0$ commutes with braiding. \end{proof}

 To produce the morphisms $u_1$ and $v_2$, we note that: \begin{lem} The objects $\mathbb{I}_c\otimes_s\mathbb{I}_c$ and $\mathbb{I}_c$ are canonically isomorphic. \end{lem} \begin{proof} We observe that on $\cat{A}\subset \dcentcat{A}$, the symmetric tensor product and the convolution tensor product agree. \end{proof}